soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 3. Email messages containing malware removed after delivery*
 4. Email messages containing phish URLs removed after delivery*

-*Note: These alerts have been assigned an "Informational" severity in the respective alert policies within the Security and Compliance Center with email notifications turned off.
+*Note: These alerts have been assigned an "Informational" severity in the respective alert policies within the Security & Compliance Center with email notifications turned off.
 These can be turned on through the Alert policy configuration.

 To view alerts, in the Office 365 Security & Compliance Center, choose **Alerts** > **View alerts**.
 Select an alert to view its details, and from there, use the **View investigation** link to go to the corresponding [investigation](#investigation-graph).
 Note that informational alerts are hidden in the alert view by default.
 To see them, you need to change the alert filtering to include informational alerts.